kennywall/import-test/_posts/2009-04-15-google-doc-access-integration-with-google-checkout.md

 domain: apievangelist.com
 image:
 ---
-{% include JB/setup %}<p>I am going through my notes of blog ideas from the last couple of weeks and getting a few things out of the way.
+{% include JB/setup %}I am going through my notes of blog ideas from the last couple of weeks and getting a few things out of the way.
 I have been coding for a while and need to blog.
 And since I am talking about Google features I want, I have another request.
 I am using the Google Platform for a research project on cloud computing in my spare time.
 I am storing my research in Google Docs and organizing my research using a Google Site or Wiki.
 It is working very well.
 I am making all my information on the wiki available to the public as well as using it to organize my thoughts and information.
 Some of it is not ready for prime time so I store in a Google Doc and link to it from the wiki.
 The public can't access the document.
 That is fine.